Page 32 - Profmark Tax Guide 2025

 submitted monthly

-■ Vendors may reclaim the VAT element on expenditure incurred for the purpose
+■ Vendors may reclaim the VAT element on expenditure incurred for the

-■ Input tax credits may not be claimed on expenditure relating to exempt supplies
+■ Input tax credits may not be claimed on expenditure relating to exempt

 ■ Input tax credits may only be claimed upon receipt of a valid tax invoice